Skip to main content

 kde-builder --generate-config

-While during initial setup, kde-builder installed the essentials for itself to run, now it will need to install the required distribution packages to build KDE software.
-To do that, run:
+During initial setup, kde-builder installed the essentials to run the tool itself.
+To install the distribution packages required to actually build KDE software, run:

 kde-builder --install-distro-packages